MohamedAlsaegh/Hunt-The-Mole/README.md

   This approach kept the game logic clean and ensured that only one active interval was running at any given time.

+### 🔍 Game Behavior and Heart Logic Fixes

+- One issue was that the game allowed heart losing even before the player started.

+  This was solved by using a boolean variable called `difficultyAvailable`.

+  Before any heart could be removed, the function checks if `difficultyAvailable` is `true`.

+  If it's `false`, the function simply returns and nothing happens, which made sure the player wouldn't lose hearts before selecting a difficulty.

+- Another issue was figuring out how to make the player lose only after all hearts are gone.

+  The solution was to loop through all hearts and check if there's a filled one.

+  If a filled heart was found, it was replaced with an empty one and the game continued.

+  If no filled heart was found, the function returned `true` and triggered `stopGame()`.

+  This made the game end exactly after the last heart was lost.

 <!-- Problems encountered during development and how you solved them. -->

 # Demo